Cape York Peninsula: Indigenous languages and peoples

 Kunjen (also known as Koko Wanggara, Ngundjan and Olkola) is a language of Western Cape York.
 The Kunjen language region includes the landscape within the local government boundaries of Kowanyama Community Council and Cook Shire Council.

 Native title claims

+The Cape York Land Council, established in 1990 as a land council, has fought for native title rights, and has won such rights over 45% per cent of the region by around 2018.

 On 25 November 2021, 2,188 km2 of land on the eastern side of the peninsula were handed back to the Kuuku Ya'u and Uutaalnganu peoples, in a native title claim that was lodged seven years prior.
 The landmark ruling was delivered by Justice Debra Mortimer of the Federal Court of Australia, sitting at the Supreme Court of Queensland in Cairns.

-In December 2022 the Federal Court recognised the native title claims for the Kaurareg, Kulkalgal, Kemer Kemer Meriam, Ankamuthi and Gudang Yadhaykenu Peoples.
+In December 2022 the Federal Court recognised the native title claims for the Kaurareg, Kulkulgal, Kemer Kemer Meriam, Ankamuthi, and Gudang/Yadhaykenu peoples.